9090H9091/studdy/README.md

    ```bash
    sudo apt install < requirements.txt
    ```
+`You may have to manually download them one by one, This wont break the bot we only need three dependencies, and ollama running`

 4. Edit the `.env` file and add your Discord bot token, Ollama port (default 11434), Selected llm, server, channel: